Philliams/Philliams.github.io/_posts/2019-1-23-Implementing-Logistic-Regression.md

 ---
 layout: post
 mathjax: true
-title: Implementing a Logistic Regression
+title: Implementing Logistic Regression
 ---

 One of the simplest Machine Learning algorithms is Logistic Regression.
 At a conceptual level, there's not much more to it than some simple calculus, but this algorithm can still be pretty effective in a lot of situations.
 In this post, we're going to take a little bit of a look at the math behind Logistic Regression and then implement our own Logistic Regression library in python.

+### What is Logistic Regression?

 First of all, when we talk about Machine Learning, we are really talking about curve fitting.
 What this means is that we have some numerical input data as well as the numerical output we want, we'll then use that data to create a mathmatical model that can take in some input data and output the correct values.